 Linaro Forge

 Linaro Forge provides debugging and profiling tools for MPI parallel applications, and OpenMP or pthreads multi-threaded applications (and also hydrid MPI/OpenMP).
-Debugging is also possible for CUDA applications on the GPU nodes.
 Forge DDT is the debugger and MAP is the profiler.

 User interface

 There are two ways of running the Forge user interface.
 If you have a good internet connection to Cirrus, the GUI can be run on the front-end (with an X-connection).
 Alternatively, one can download a copy of the Forge remote client to your laptop or desktop, and run it locally.
-The remote client should be used if at all possible.
+The remote client is recommended.

 One time set-up for using Forge